SAN FRANCISCO ●Attractions●Performing Arts

 San Francisco Playhouse 405 Post St., 2nd fl., in Kensington Park Hotel.
 This intimate 199-seat venue presents live performances in a beautifully restored space on the Spanish-Gothic-style hotel’s second floor.
 It is a gem, with carved coffered ceilings and antique tiles.

 Shelton Theater 533 Sutter St./Powell St., near Union Square.
 Offbeat small productions are presented in four tiny theaters.

 image courtesy of venue

 Young Performers Theatre Fort Mason, Bldg.
 C, Laguna St./Marina Blvd., Marina District.
-A combination of professional adult performers and young actors in training, this company uses imaginative stage settings and costumes.
-The fast-moving productions are usually short as well, making them a good introduction to theatre for children ages 4 through 10.
+This group is based on the model of an adult professional repertory company, except they turn it around and all shows are performed entirely by children ages 9 through 18.
+This company uses imaginative stage settings and costumes, and the fast-moving productions are usually short as well, making them a good introduction to theatre for children ages 3 through 10.
 Past productions have included Charlie and the Chocolate Factory, Wind in the Willows, and The Secret Garden.